ga-web-dev-resources/problem-solving-user-stories-lesson/readme.md

 | Match | Two divs have the same text/image |
 | Leaves them | Nothing happens |

-Using this table, our first user story...

-> As a user, I want to see all cards starting face down, so that I can pick from any card.

-...looks like this as a code story...

-> As a user, when the page loads all `<div>`s should not be displaying text/image, so that I can click on any `<div>`.

 ### Tips for User-to-Code Stories

 - If a user story is "nothing happens", it has no code story.
 There is no code for "nothing happens".